Policies, Fees, and FAQs

 Northern California CBT Network (NCCBT)

-I want a therapist who offers a lower fee, meets in person, works with kids/teens, is licensed in another state, and is also licensed in another country.
+“You seem nice, but I’m looking for a therapist who offers a low fee, meets in person, works with kids/teens, and is licensed in a different state/country.”

 These resources might help!